revbayes/revbayes/help/md/fnGammaASRV.md

 over n discrete rates, each with probability 1/n.
 The Gamma distribution is constrained to have a mean of 1, so as not to change the  branch lengths.
 It therefore has only a single parameter alpha -- the shape parameter.
-        - As alpha approaches infinity, rate variation goes to 0.
+        - As alpha approaches infinity, all rates across sites become equal (rate variation goes to 0).
         - If alpha = 1, then the rate is exponentially distributed.
 Rate variation is substantial.
         - As alpha approaches zero, many sites have rate 0, and many sites have a high rate.